ceccoemi/MyLinuxScriptsAndConfigs/README.md

 ## Installation

-Execute the bash script `install_sc` to setup a `bin` folder to your home directory (if it not already exists) and move the scripts located in `scripts` to that folder.
+Execute the bash script `install_scripts` to setup a `bin` folder to your home directory (if it not already exists) and move the scripts to that folder.
 The `bin` directory will be added to the executable path and the scripts will be made executables only for the user.
 If the installation script is executed with sudo, than the scripts that need superuser privileges will be copied, otherwise they won't be copied.